 There are a lot of advantages when you are sharing accommodation with housemates.
 Firstly, rent is cheaper!
 Plus, you always have friends nearby to chat with over a drink or to split a pizza.
 Maybe you can cook feasts together, help each other with study or just hang out watching movies.
 On the other hand, some housemates are messy, inconsiderate and no fun at all to live with.

 While we can’t force your housemates to behave, we can give you some tips to make sure you aren’t the difficult housemate that everyone else complains about.
 And if it’s your housemate who really is terrible, try printing out this article and sticking it to your fridge.
 Hopefully, they take the hint!

 Pay all bills and rent on time

 This is our number one tip!
-A housemate that needs to be chased every month for money that is owed is a big stress on the other housemates.
+A housemate who needs to be chased every month for money that is owed is a big stress on other housemates.